Junior Eurovision Song Contest: Origins and history

-In November 2002, the EBU picked up the idea for a song contest featuring children and opened the competition to all member broadcasters making it a pan-European event.
+In November 2002, the European Broadcasting Union (EBU) picked up the idea for a song contest featuring children and opened the competition to all member broadcasters making it a pan-European event.
 The working title of the programme was "Eurovision Song Contest for Children", branded with the name of the EBU's long-running and already popular song competition, the Eurovision Song Contest.
-Denmark was asked to host the first edition after experience with MGP Nordic in that country.
+DR was asked to host the first edition after its experience with MGP Nordic.